WU-BIMAC/MicroMetaApp.github.io/README.md

 <!-- See the [changelog]() for more details. -->

-This introduces some major improvements in Micro-Meta App user experience.
+This version introduces major improvements in Micro-Meta App user experience.

 **Highlights include:**
 * Icons snap in place ([link]())